dorssel/dotnet-debounce/SECURITY.md

 i.e. the release with the highest 'x' in 'major.minor.x'.

-Please consult https://github.com/dorssel/TestRepo/issues for any known outstanding security vulnerabilies in the latest releases.
+Please consult https://github.com/dorssel/TestRepo/issues for any known outstanding security vulnerabilities in the latest releases.

 | Version | Supported          |
 | ------- | ------------------ |